qmk/qmk_firmware/Home.md

     LALT(LCTL(KC_DEL)) -- this makes a key that sends Alt, Control, and Delete in a single keypress.

 The following shortcuts automatically add `LSFT()` to keycodes to get commonly used symbols.
-Their long names are also available and documented in `/quantum/keymap_common.h`.
+Their long names are also available and documented in `quantum/quantum_keycodes.h`.

     KC_TILD  ~
     KC_EXLM  !
+    KC_QUES  ?
     KC_AT    @
     KC_HASH  #
     KC_DLR   $